Explore Exotic and Colorful India

 The Ganges Plain, by the phenomenal river of the same name, is one of the world’s greatest stretches of flat land—as well as one of the world’s most densely populated regions.
 There are towns here dating back to 3000 B.C. and temples that draw Hindu pilgrims by the thousands.
 The country’s diverse population shares the land with elephants, tigers, camels, and millions of sacred cows.

 The religions of India are as varied as its climate.
 You’ll find Hindus, Muslims, Bahai’s, Sikhs, Buddhists, Jains, Jews, Christians, and Zoroastrians.
 The different groups are lively and colorful, each with their own festivals, dances, culture, and cuisine.
 Each has left its artistic mark on India—ancient, elaborately carved temples, mosques, and gudwaras are located throughout the country.

-Get your Free India Report Now
+Get Your Free South East Asia Report Now

 Learn more about Asia and other countries in our daily postcard e-letter.

 Simply enter your email address below to sign up for IL’s free daily postcards and we’ll also send you a Free Asia Report – The Best Islands, Beaches and Cities – South East Asia’s Top 6 Retirement & Vacation Destinations.